andre-davcev/angular-fantasia/README.md

 # Fantasia

-This is my personal sandbox project which you can find at [andredavcev.com](https://andredavcev.com/).
+This is my personal website which you can find at [andredavcev.com](https://andredavcev.com/).
 Fantasia comes from one of my favorite movies as a kid [The Neverending Story](<https://en.wikipedia.org/wiki/The_NeverEnding_Story_(film)>).
 Over the years this project should evolve and become my creative outlet.

 ## Technology Stack